moocow-the-bovine/dstar-gantry/README.txt

         maintainer (currently Gregor Middell) if you do not have credentials for the ZDL docker registry.

+        If you have no ZDL docker credentials, you can use the public docker images (e.g. "cudmuncher/dstar-buildhost:latest") available on
+        dockerhub, but be aware that the dockerhub images may not be up-to-date with those from the ZDL registry.

     ssh-agent
         You will need an accessible ssh-agent
         <https://en.wikipedia.org/wiki/Ssh-agent> for your local user